Netronome/virtio-forwarder/doc/README.rst

 	  - Valid values
 	  - Default
 	* - | VIRTIOFWD_CPU_MASK
-	    | CPUs to use for worker threads: either comma separated integers or,
+	    | CPUs to use for worker threads: either comma
-	      hex bitmap starting with 0x.
+	    | separated integers or, hex bitmap starting with 0x.
 	  - 0 - number of host CPU
 	  - 1,2
 	* - | VIRTIOFWD_LOG_LEVEL
 	    | Log threshold 0-7 (least to most verbose).
 	  - 0-7
 	  - 6
-	* - | VIRTIOFWD_OVSDB_SOCK_PATH
-	    | Path to the ovsdb socket file used for port control.
-	  - System path
-	  - /usr/local/var/run/
-	    openvswitch/db.sock
 	* - | VIRTIOFWD_HUGETLBFS_MOUNT_POINT
 	    | Mount path to hugepages for vhost-user communication with VMs.
-	      This must match the path configured for libvirt/QEMU.
+	    | This must match the path configured for libvirt/QEMU.
 	  - System path
 	  - /mnt/huge
 	* - | VIRTIOFWD_SOCKET_OWNER